ghostproducer/frontend-extended-team-test/README.md

 This is my purposed solution for the Extended Team technical test.

+This is the source code for the front end only.
+To check the Java back end code, [click this link](https://github.com/ghostproducer/backend-extended-team-test).

 ### The Task

 Desired features, in order of priority: